Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/display_settings.rst

    :Panel:     :menuselection:`Object --> Viewport Display`

 Shadow
-   When the *Shadow* in the :doc:`options` is enabled this object will cast a shadow.
+   When the *Shadow* in the :doc:`/render/workbench/options` is enabled this object will cast a shadow.
 In Front
    When checked the object will be rendered in front of the other objects in the scene.
 Color
    The color to render the object in when object color needs to be rendered.
    The alpha channel of the object can render the object transparent.